 What type of weed grasses are there?

-The three most common weed grasses you will come across in any UK lawn are Poa Annua also known as Annual Meadow Grass, Couch Grass, Yorkshire Fog and Rough Stalked Meadow Grass.
+The four most common weed grasses you will come across in any UK lawn are Poa Annua (also known as Annual Meadow Grass), Couch Grass, Yorkshire Fog and Rough Stalked Meadow Grass.
 Treatments for removal of these are fairly similar and are covered in our ‘Control’ section.

 Why is it a problem?